 Q. Will taking Atorvastatin increase my risk of diabetes?

 If you are at high risk of developing type 2 diabetes, taking Atorvastatin may increase this risk slightly.
 This is because Atorvastatin can raise your blood sugar a little.
 If you already have type 2 diabetes, your doctor may advise monitoring your blood sugar levels more closely for the first few months.
 Tell your doctor if you find it harder to control your blood sugar.

 Q. For how long do I need to take Atorvastatin?
 Is it safe for long-term use?

 You may need to take Atorvastatin life long or for the duration prescribed by your doctor.
 The benefits will only continue for as long as you take it.
 If you stop taking Atorvastatin without starting a different treatment, your cholesterol level may rise again.
 It is considered to be safe and has few side effects if taken as directed by the doctor.

 No, Atorvastatin has not been reported to cause weight loss.
 However, weight gain has been reported as an uncommon side effect.
 Please consult your doctor if you experience weight loss while taking Atorvastatin.

 No, you should not stop taking Atorvastatin without consulting your doctor.
 You should consult your doctor if you think that taking Atorvastatin is causing side effects.
 Your doctor may accordingly decide to lower your dose or change your medicine.

 No, Atorvastatin does not cause loss of memory.
 However, it is an uncommon side effect of Atorvastatin, and may affect only 1 in 100 people.
 Please consult your doctor if you experience any symptoms of memory loss after taking Atorvastatin.

-Q. Does Atorvastatin lower blood pressure?
+Q. Is Atorvastatin a blood thinner?